Marine Equipment in Kenya: A Complete Guide for Fishers, Aquaculture Farmers, and Coastal Operators

 Where to Buy Marine Equipment in Kenya

-Maimun Fishing & Tackles Ltd stands out as Kenya’s one-stop supplier for marine, fishing, and aquaculture products.
-The company provides equipment suitable for both small-scale and commercial operations.
+Maimun Fishing & Tackles Ltd is Kenya’s trusted supplier of marine, fishing, and aquaculture equipment, offering products suitable for both small-scale and commercial operations.

 Shop Online: www.shop.mft.co.ke

-• Next-day delivery to Mombasa, Kisumu, Eldoret, Nakuru, Thika, Machakos, Nyeri, and Malindi
+• Delivery: Same-day within Nairobi, next-day to Mombasa, Kisumu, Eldoret, Nakuru, Thika, Machakos, Nyeri, Malindi